 It’s good to know what you don’t want.
 But I will point other readers in the direction of traveling cheaply by volunteering (like wwoofing) of just not spending a whole lot of money, or by teaching English.

 This is an obvious one that a lot of travelers turn to, probably because it’s something they know about, are passionate about, and plan to do a lot of.
 You don’t have to be a travel blogger, but blogging about anything that you know a lot about is important.
 These days, you don’t have to be tech expert either, just use wordpress.
 One piece of advice, don’t use a free domain and hosting.
 Buy your website at namecheap.com and get hosting through Bluehost.com.

-Freelancing encompasses a lot of different things, only one of which I have any first hand knowledge.
+Freelancing encompasses a lot of different things, only one of which I have any first-hand knowledge.
 (That’s writing, btw.)
 But other freelancers are working on web, software & IT, management & finance, translating, design, art & multimedia, engineering & architecture, sales & marketing, and legal sectors.
-Freelancing is a huge industry and certainly a feasible answer to how to make money as a digital nomad.
+Freelancing is a vast industry and certainly a feasible answer to how to make money as a digital nomad.
 There are many job search sites on the web, for example, you may find freelance Chinese translator jobs on Jooble.

 Some helpful freelance sites to connect workers with clients are:

 I know this one doesn’t help you much, RH, because you said you don’t have any savings, but it’s worth mentioning for other readers.
 If you have some capital, why not invest to earn more travel money?
 Use a site link Binary Uno to invest by buying and selling stocks.
 You might not know a lot about trading but after dedicating a few days to online research, you may be ready to make some smart investments.

 If you need more inspiration, here’s 10 Cool Offices I’ve had as a Digital Nomad.